 Any condition that depresses cellular immunity may predispose a patient to the development of Fournier gangrene.
 Examples include the following:

 Fournier gangrene is relatively uncommon, but the exact incidence of the disease is unknown.
-In a review of Fournier gangrene in 1992, Paty and coworkers calculated that approximately 500 cases of the infection have been reported in the literature since Fournier’s 1883 report, yielding a prevalence of 1 case in 7500 persons.
+In a review of Fournier gangrene in 1992, Paty and coworkers calculated that approximately 500 cases of the infection had been reported in the literature since Fournier’s 1883 report, yielding a rate of 1 case in 7500 persons.
 A retrospective case review revealed 1726 cases documented in the literature from 1950-1999, with an average of 97 cases per year reported from 1989-1998.
+A review of National Inpatient Sample data from 2004-2012 identified a total of 9249 patients with Fournier gangrene.

-Other researchers have reported approximately 600 cases of Fournier gangrene in the world literature since 1996.
-The frequency of Fournier gangrene has not likely changed appreciably; rather, the apparent increase in the number of cases in the literature most likely results from increased reporting.
+The frequency of Fournier gangrene has not likely changed appreciably.
+Rather, the apparent increase in the number of cases in the literature most likely results from increased reporting.

 No seasonal variation occurs.
 Fournier gangrene is not indigenous to any region of the world, although the largest clinical series originate from the African continent.